Local Invariant Structures in the Dynamics of Capillary Water Jet

 We finally define the extended system

 where in (\ref{EQ_Red_Ext}), the extended smoothing remainder

-The advantage of (\ref{EQ_Red_Ext}) is twofold: as we shall see in Theorem \ref{GWP_EQ}, the system is globally well-posed in $H^s$ with $s\geq s_0$, while on the other hand it obviously coincides with the actual water jet system (\ref{EQ_DG}) in the set $\|u\|_{H^{s_0}_x}<2\varepsilon_0$, an open ball in $H^{s_0}$.
+The advantage of (\ref{EQ_Red_Ext}) is twofold: as we shall see in Theorem \ref{GWP_EQ}, the system is globally well-posed in $H^s$ with $s\geq s_0$, while on the other hand it obviously coincides with the actual water jet system (\ref{EQ_DG}) in the set $\|u\|_{H^{s_0}_x}<2\delta_0$, an open ball in $H^{s_0}$.
 We summarize the properties that will be used later as follows; they all follow easily from \ref{Diag1}-\ref{Diag5}.

 \begin{enumerate}[label=\textbf{(Ext\arabic*)}]